sykwer/agnocast/README.md

 # ROS 2 Agnocast
-A production version of Agnocast is developed: https://github.com/tier4/agnocast.
+A production version of Agnocast is developed: https://github.com/tier4/agnocast based on this prototype.
+So use the production version!